 What does starting small look like?
 The document control software we mentioned earlier is a perfect example.
 Making all documents electronic saves time and frustration.
 Just doing this one small thing reduces errors, simplifies collaboration and approval, and ensures that documents don’t get “lost.”
 Once your document control system is fully operational, you might be ready to bring in another system, such as an enterprise resource planning (ERP) or customer resource management system (CRM).
 As long as you choose systems from vendors with integration services, your opportunities are virtually endless.

 Sun Tzu’s classic has a lot to offer those fighting the War on Paper.
 However, even more useful information comes from those who have successfully fought and won this war for their companies.
-If you’re interested in seeing their battle plans, join us for the aforementioned webinar on August 14.
-We’ve teamed up with DocuSign to help you go on the offensive and finally get paper out of the office.
+If you’re interested in seeing their battle plans, watch the aforementioned webinar now and see how to go on the offensive and finally get paper out of the office.